oidcproxydotnet/OidcProxy.Net/src/OidcProxy.Net.EntraId/Readme.md

 ## Quickstart: Implementing the BFF Security Pattern

-To build a BFF, execute the following commands:
+To build it, execute the following commands:

 ```bash
 dotnet new web